Gatheru-rose/rose_bioinformatics_intern/Milestones.md

 Hello there :smiley:

 Welcome to my Roadmap for my bioinformatics internship at ICIPE.
-It entails my milestones for this internship as well as a general milestone which will all help me  to attain my short-term and long-term visions of being a bioinformatics scientist.
+It entails my milestones for this internship as well as a general milestone which will all help me attain my short-term and long-term visions of being a bioinformatics scientist.

 Here is the link to my [Readme](https://github.com/Gatheru-rose/rose_bioinformatics_intern/blob/main/README.md) repository so as to know more about me and the internship.